 a multi-year request.

-Health Extension Rural Offices (HEROs): Building on the highly effective cooperative extension model, the HEROs program brings best practices and on-the-ground assistance to communities across the state, especially those with low health outcomes.
+Health Extension Rural Offices (HEROs): Building on the highly effective cooperative extension model, the HEROs programs brings best practices and on-the-ground assistance to communities across the state, especially those with low health outcomes.
 Currently, New Mexico has ten HERO agents serving various regions and minority groups.
-The request for \$4946,600 will fund five additional agents and administrative support.
+The request for \$\$96,600 will fund five additional agents and administrative support.

-Office of Medical Investigator Back Transport and Office of Medical Investigator Back Transport and Utilities: Currently, when OMI is required to perform an autopsy on an individual outside of Bernalillo County, there is sufficient funding from the state to pay for there is sufficient funding from the state to pay for transport to OM but not to pay for transport back to the county of residence.
-This has resulted in funeral homes passing on the cost to grieving familles.
+Office of Medical Investigator Back Transport and

+Utilities: Currently, when OMI is required to perform an autopsy on an individual outside of Bernaillo County, there is sufficient funding from the state to pay for there is sufficient hunding from the state to pay for transport to OMI but not to pay for transport back to the county of residence.
+This has resulted in funeral homes passing on the cost to grieving families.
 OMI requests the cost of back transport.
-In addition, after moving into a new, safer and musch larger facility, OMI utility costs have more than doubled.
+In addition, after moving into a new, safer and much larger facility.
+OMI utility costs have more than doubled.
 For both back transport and increased utility costs, the request is \$565,100.

-College of Public Health Planning Funds: A request for \$250,000 will fund planning for the development of a College of Public Health.
+College of Public Health Planning Funds: A request for \$259,000 will fund planning for the development of a College of Public Health.